Dinesh-devops-123/Flask-App-Github-Actions-AgroCD/README.md

 Note: This application is running on 5000 port, but if you want to change, you can change the port in app.py script.

 ---
-## Containerized Application.
-Before creating pipeline, test locally if your dockerfile is accurate by running container.
-We will create Dockerfile.
-If you don't know what is docker, please read some basic understanding about docker: https://github.com/infosecsingh/Learn-Docker

 Write Dockerfile
 ```
 # Step 1: Base image